We recently had the opportunity to review the online planner, Homeschool Planet from Homeschool Buyers Co-op.

 If you or your children really like paper though, Homeschool Planet makes it so that you can have the information available not only online, but you can also print the information.
 This makes it easy to use when you are getting the reporting paperwork ready for your school district.
 You can simply print your attendance and grade forms (if you track grades).
 But you can also print materials for your students.
 This came in very handy for me, since Brayden doesn't enjoy using online planners and to-do lists.
 I can also email their schedules to them directly from the main portal, which is a benefit when we are traveling and I forget to print their daily work schedules.
 But our kids found it easier for me to print their daily to-do lists for them.

-Getting started was fairly easy.
+Getting started was very easy.
 I was able to input all 6 of us in the planner.
 We all have our own color.
 I next started inputting our schedule into the calendar.

 The calendar feature was very easy to use.
 So I started in on lesson planning next.
 It took me a few minutes, but when I seen how to use it, inputting was very easy.
 I got a little confused when I got started about assigning the assignments.
 But that was my own confusion, and inputting is really as easy as selecting a subject, inputting the information, and then inputting what dates you want the information for.
 You can easily add the same information for a couple students if you have students working on the same material, or there is a group setting that you can create and use for group subjects.
 I didn't find a limitation as to how much information I could include on each day, which is nice when I wanted to make extra notes.